This is a list of all the best foods and snacks to buy from supermarkets and hypermarkets in Taiwan. Read on to learn more.

 2. Pineapple & Sun Cakes

-• Avg.
+- Avg.
 Price: NT$50

-• Taste: Buttery, sweet, tart pineapple filling, crumbly pastry, fragrant with tropical notes.
+- Taste: Buttery, sweet, tart pineapple filling, crumbly pastry, fragrant with tropical notes.

-Not all supermarkets sell packages of pineapple cakes.
-They’re hit or miss.
-And if you find them available, only buy if you don’t have enough money for higher-end, better-tasting cakes like those from Chia Te.
+And if you find them available, only buy if you don’t have enough money for higher-end, better-tasting cakes like those from Chia Te or Pan’s Cake.
+The former is a Taipei specialty.
+The latter is a specialty of Banqiao (New Taipei).

 3. Sweet Spicy Chili Sauce

 If you’re looking for something to induce acid reflux or an unpleasant morning on the toilet, look no further.
-In all seriousness, this sauce tastes wonderful.
+In all seriousness, this sauce tastes terrific.
 If I could eat spicy stuff, I’d use it with every meal.

 Treat yourself if you’re a spicy food lover, or gift it to someone who appreciates setting their stomach on fire.